Shuvomoy/blog/_posts/2020-03-12-the-imprisoned-goddess.md

 What are  you talking about?
 With *that* guy!
 In the heavens beyond the sky
-You are perhaps the earth;
+You are the primordial dust;
 His love turns into the meadow.$^\star$

 My goddess,